-Credit losses on Islamic financing to customers
+Credit losses on financing receivables

-The recognition of credit losses on Islamic financing to customers ("financing facilities") is the higher of Expected Credit Loss ("ECL") under International Financial Reporting Standard 9: Financial Instruments ("IFRS 9"), determined in accordance with the Central Bank of Kuwait (the "CBK") guidelines, or the provision required by the CBK rules on classification of financing facilities of their provision (the "CBK instructions") as disclosed in the accounting policies in Note 2.6 and Note 10 to the consolidated financial statements.
+The recognition of credit losses on financing receivables ("financing facilities") is the higher of Expected Credit Loss ("ECL") under International Financial Reporting Standard 9: Financial Instruments ("IFRS 9"), determined in accordance with the Central Bank of Kuwait (the "CBK") guidelines, or the provision required by the CBK rules based on classification of financing facilities (the "CBK instructions") as disclosed in the accounting policies in Note 2.6 and Note 10 to the consolidated financial statements.

-Recognition of ECL under IFRS 9, according to CBK guidelines, is a complex accounting policy, which requires considerable judgement in its implementation.
-ECL is dependent on management's judgement in assessing the level of credit risk on initial recognition and significant increase in credit risk subsequently on the reporting date for classification of credit facilities into various stages, determining when a default has occurred, development of models for assessing the probability of default of customers and estimating cash flows from recovery procedures or realization of collateral.
-Recognition of specific provision on impaired financing facility under the CBK instructions is based on the rules prescribed by the CBK on the minimum provision to be recognized together with any additional provision to be recognised based on management estimate of expected cash flows related to that financing facility.
+Recognition of ECL under IFRS 9, determined in accordance with the CBK guidelines, is a complex accounting policy, which requires considerable judgement in its implementation.
+ECL is dependent on management's judgement in assessing the level of credit risk on initial recognition and significant increase in credit risk subsequently on the reporting date for classification of financing facilities into various stages; use of a large number of interrelated inputs and assumptions such as the financial asset's probability of default, loss given default and exposure at default, which are modelled based on macroeconomic variables, and discounted to the reporting date.
+Furthermore, the COVID-19 global pandemic impacted management's determination of the ECL as it required the application of unusually high level of judgment and estimation uncertainty, which may materially change the estimates in future periods.

+Recognition of specific provision on an impaired financing facility under the CBK instructions is based on the rules prescribed by the CBK on the minimum provision to be recognized together with any additional provision to be recognised based on management estimate of expected cash flows related to that financing facility.

-Due to the significance of financing facilities and the related estimation uncertainty and judgement in the impairment calculation, this was considered as a key audit matter.
+Due to the significance of financing facilities and the related judgement in designing and forecasting macro-economic variables and application of probability weighted scenarios together with high degree of estimation uncertainty due to the economic impacts of COVID 19, we have considered credit losses on financing receivables as a key audit matter.